Volume Two

 "Are you saying that Reinhardt is sending terrorists?"

-The vice-branch head addressed his superior without a title, but instead as Frank, a sign of their intimacy.
+The vice-branch head addressed his superior not by title but as "Frank" — a sign of their closeness.

-However, from how Frank appeared to be lost in thought, he still kept some of his most intimate thoughts from anyone but Ilya.
+However, from how Frank appeared lost in thought, he was still keeping some of his deepest thoughts from anyone but Ilya.

-Possibly in order to observe Ilya's attitude, the report was full of uncertain points, leaving any course of action as an open question.
+Possibly to gauge Ilya's reaction, the report was full of uncertainties, leaving any course of action up in the air.

-"Were they aiming to prevent the guild from gaining power by closing the arena?"
+"Were they aiming to prevent the guild from gaining power by shutting down the arena?"

-Going down rabbithole after rabbithole, the two guild officials went from one idea to the next.
+Going down one rabbit hole after another, the two guild officials jumped from idea to idea.

-Judging that their discussion wouldn't end any time soon, Ilya decided to pour them some more tea to change the mood.
+Judging their discussion wouldn't end any time soon, Ilya decided to pour them some more tea to shift the mood.

 "That is true.
 Right now, all we can do is prepare for the worst, and hope for the best."

-"Yeah, there's no need to overextend ourselves.
+"Yeah.
+There's no need for us to strike first.
 We just need the strength to protect ourselves."

-Lunéville would be fine between the management of the two of them.
+Lunéville would be fine in the hands of these two.

 (… The strength to protect, is it?)